binder-project/binder-cli/README.md

 # binder-cli

-Interfaces with binder servers over HTTP requests.
+Interfaces over HTTP requests with services that conform to the binder API.

 Primary commands: